RESEARCH STARTER

 Linked to Piracy

 BitTorrent is often associated with piracy, which is the unauthorized use or reproduction of copyrighted content.
 BitTorrent is often used to download pirated movies, music, and games.
-In fact, BitTorrent is the leading technology on the Internet for illegally downloading copyrighted content.

 BitTorrent users may wonder what constitutes an illegal use of BitTorrent.
 The answer lies in the kind of content the user is downloading with BitTorrent.
 If an individual is using BitTorrent to download a copyrighted movie that has yet to be released on DVD, this practice is most likely illegal.
 On the other hand, if someone is using BitTorrent to download an independent film that is distributed freely, then it is legal.

 BitTorrent, Inc. has been active in fighting piracy and legitimizing the BitTorrent protocol.
 In 2013, the company began a billboard campaign in its hometown, as well as in New York City and Los Angeles.
 The billboards included messages that the company hoped would help improve its image.
-The company also developed new products that it felt would help show the public that it is legitimate, while also supporting the entertainment industry.
-For example, the company released BitTorrent Bundle, which enables entertainers to deliver packages of content directly to their fans.
+The company also developed new products that it felt would help show the public that it was legitimate, while also supporting the entertainment industry.
+For example, the company released BitTorrent Bundle, which enabled entertainers to deliver packages of content directly to their fans.
 BitTorrent, Inc. also made efforts to help Hollywood studios find a method of distributing very large files called 4K video files.
 Despite these efforts, BitTorrent remained a popular method for media piracy.

 Bibliography